Akorex/TheBackendDepot/README.md

 ## CollabFlow

-CollabFlow is a simple project management tool in which you can assign and manage task.
+CollabFlow is a simple project management tool in which you can assign and manage tasks.
 It is integrated with Google Calendar so your tasks can get added to your calendar for easy reminders!